 Since 1938, people have been coming here for made-from-scratch root beer, the best selling Toddy Burger and the half pound Sugar Loaf Mountain Burger, named for a limestone bluff overlooking the city.
 From there, you can see Lake Winona and the Mississippi River.

 The menu also includes something called Smiley Fries, which sounded like fun, so I ordered some with my cheeseburger.
 While they were tasty enough, I must admit, they kind of creeped me out jut a little.
 Who needs your deep-fried potatoes smiling back at you like a twisted clown from Stephen King’s “It.”

-There’s no inside seating at The Lakeview.
-You just drive up, read the menu on the exterior wall and flash your car lights when you are ready for a car hop to take your order.
+There are just a handful of inside seats at The Lakeview.
+Most people just drive up, read the menu on the exterior wall and flash their car lights when ready for a car hop to take their order.
 Then I got to thinking – in 1938, not everyone owned a car, so what did they flash to get someone to come take their order?